hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 Where ever any_var_or_value is mentioned wrt instructions, it could represent int or string or binary buffer variable or value.

+####### XCasting Var/Value

+Where ever a Var or Value is requried to be specified, if one specifies !XYZ(Var_or_Value), then !XYZ will be interpreted has xcasting.

+NOTE: Currently one cant chain xcasts ie !XYZ(!ABC(Var_or_Value)) is not supported.

+Currently the following xcasting are supported

+* !str, this is interpreted has

+  * int => is converted into equivalent string literal

+  * str => is retained has is

+  * buf => is interpreted has a UTF8 byte stream and is inturn converted into a string.
+    Any invalid byte sequences will get converted to utf replacement char.

+* !strtrim => the var or value is xcast equivalent to !str and inturn the resultant string is trimmed and provided for further processing.

+* !strhex => the var or value is fetched has the underlying bytes buffer and inturn converted into a hex string.

+NOTE: This is more flexible than using bufmerged.s or bufmerged.b, bcas wrt bufmerged this allows the individual vars or values passed to it to be interpreted has their respective types or has a string or hex string.

+NOTE: This avoids the need to create a temporary str variable, when one wants to interpret a int as its literal value, before merging into a bin buf

+NOTE: Now a bin buffer can be left has is, or interpreted has a utf8 string or a hex string in a flexible manner.

+NOTE: Now any varaint value can be interpreted-has/converted-into a hex string.

 ###### Clean coding (Comments, White spaces)